api2cart/go-sdk/docs/OrderAPI.md

 )

 func main() {
-	customerId := "5" // string | Retrieves orders specified by customer id (optional)
-	customerEmail := "jubari@hannsgroup.com" // string | Retrieves orders specified by customer email (optional)
-	createdTo := "2100-08-29 13:45:52" // string | Retrieve entities to their creation date (optional)
-	createdFrom := "2010-07-29 13:45:52" // string | Retrieve entities from their creation date (optional)
+	start := int32(0) // int32 | This parameter sets the number from which you want to get entities (optional) (default to 0) count := int32(20) // int32 | This parameter sets the entity amount that has to be retrieved.
+Max allowed count=250 (optional) (default to 10) pageCursor := "pageCursor_example" // string | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter) (optional) customerId := "5" // string | Retrieves orders specified by customer id (optional) customerEmail := "jubari@hannsgroup.com" // string | Retrieves orders specified by customer email (optional) storeId := "1" // string | Store Id (optional) createdFrom := "2010-07-29 13:45:52" // string | Retrieve entities from their creation date (optional) createdTo := "2100-08-29 13:45:52" // string | Retrieve entities to their creation date (optional) modifiedFrom := "2010-07-29 13:45:52" // string | Retrieve entities from their modification date (optional)
 	modifiedTo := "2100-08-29 13:45:52" // string | Retrieve entities to their modification date (optional)
-	modifiedFrom := "2010-07-29 13:45:52" // string | Retrieve entities from their modification date (optional)
-	skipEmptyEmail := true // bool | Filter empty emails (optional) (default to false) storeId := "1" // string | Store Id (optional)
-	pageCursor := "pageCursor_example" // string | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter) (optional) count := int32(20) // int32 | This parameter sets the entity amount that has to be retrieved.
-Max allowed count=250 (optional) (default to 10) start := int32(0) // int32 | This parameter sets the number from which you want to get entities (optional) (default to 0) params := "force_all" // string | Set this parameter in order to choose which entity fields you want to retrieve (optional) (default to "customer,totals,items") responseFields := "{return_code,pagination,result{order{id,customer{email},created_at,totals{total},order_products}}}" // string | Set this parameter in order to choose which entity fields you want to retrieve (optional) exclude := "customer" // string | Set this parameter in order to choose which entity fields you want to ignore.
+	skipEmptyEmail := true // bool | Filter empty emails (optional) (default to false) responseFields := "{return_code,pagination,result{order{id,customer{email},created_at,totals{total},order_products}}}" // string | Set this parameter in order to choose which entity fields you want to retrieve (optional) params := "force_all" // string | Set this parameter in order to choose which entity fields you want to retrieve (optional) (default to "customer,totals,items") exclude := "customer" // string | Set this parameter in order to choose which entity fields you want to ignore.
 Works only if parameter `params` equal force_all (optional)

 	configuration := openapiclient.NewConfiguration()
 	apiClient := openapiclient.NewAPIClient(configuration)
-	resp, r, err := apiClient.OrderAPI.OrderAbandonedList(context.Background()).CustomerId(customerId).CustomerEmail(customerEmail).CreatedTo(createdTo).CreatedFrom(createdFrom).ModifiedTo(modifiedTo).ModifiedFrom(modifiedFrom).SkipEmptyEmail(skipEmptyEmail).StoreId(storeId).PageCursor(pageCursor).Count(count).Start(start).Params(params).ResponseFields(responseFields).Exclude(exclude).Execute()
+	resp, r, err := apiClient.OrderAPI.OrderAbandonedList(context.Background()).Start(start).Count(count).PageCursor(pageCursor).CustomerId(customerId).CustomerEmail(customerEmail).StoreId(storeId).CreatedFrom(createdFrom).CreatedTo(createdTo).ModifiedFrom(modifiedFrom).ModifiedTo(modifiedTo).SkipEmptyEmail(skipEmptyEmail).ResponseFields(responseFields).Params(params).Exclude(exclude).Execute()
 	if err != nil {
 		fmt.Fprintf(os.Stderr, "Error when calling `OrderAPI.OrderAbandonedList``: %v\n", err)
 		fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)